Facing redundancy in the Netherlands

 Generally speaking, employees are entitled to a severance payment when their employer is the one to end the contract, whether or not there is a settlement agreement.
 Though both parties can work toward an arrangement of their choosing, they usually try to follow the legal system and opt for the typical payment that would be awarded in a proceeding, also known as transition compensation.

 Various factors can affect the size of such a payment, including how long you were with the company.
 Currently, you are entitled to a transition compensation that’s equal to 1/3 of your monthly salary per year of service, starting on the first day of your employment and ending the day of your dismissal.
 The entitlement exists even if you are dismissed during the probationary period.
+However, for example, the entitlement does not exist if you reach the Dutch pension age.

 Your notice period